jcs-elpa/indent-control/README.md

 ### Make indentation work across all modes

 Is easy to make indentation level inherit last time modified in Emacs.
-Just call `indent-control-continue-with-tab-width-record` function whenever you want to inherit the indentation level.
+Just call `indent-control-continue-with-record` function whenever you want to inherit the indentation level.
 This function is already get called in `prog-mode-hook`, but with some major modes that they don't use inherit `prog-mode` will not work!
 You would have to manually called it in each mode's